 - A dip for fresh vegetables.

-- Use it as a dip for vegan sausage balls.
+- Use it as a creamy dressing for pasta salads.

-- Thin it out with a bit of water to make a vegan honey mustard dressing for a salad or grain bowl.
+- Thin it out with a bit of water to make a tangy dressing for a salad or grain bowl.

 Storage

-The vegan honey mustard can be made in advance and stored covered in the refrigerator for about a week.
-Cashew-based sauces thicken once chilled in the refrigerator.
+The vegan honey mustard recipe works great for meal prep and can be made in advance.
+Store the leftover dressing in an airtight container in the refrigerator for about a week.
+Cashew-based sauces thicken once chilled in the fridge.
 If it has thickened, add a little bit of water to thin it back out.

 Related recipes